docker/docs/datacenter/ucp/2.0/reference/cli/restart.md

 ---
+description: Start or restart UCP components running on this node
+keywords: docker, dtr, cli, restart
 title: docker/ucp restart
-description: Start or restart UCP components running on this node
-keywords:
-- docker, dtr, cli, restart
 ---

 Start or restart UCP components running on this node